muhammadhozaif/Booking-chatbot/README.md

 ---
 # FriendlyStay — Conversational Hotel Booking

 FriendlyStay is a single-page web application that turns hotel booking into a friendly, conversational experience.
-Powered by **Mira**, an empathetic AI guide, the app uses principles from **CASA (Computers as Social Actors)** to create warm, human-like interactions.
+Powered by **Mira**, an empathetic  guide, the app uses principles from **CASA (Computers as Social Actors)** to create warm, human-like interactions.
 ---

 ## 🌟 Features